Vijay J. Darda

-Vijay Jawaharlal Darda (born 14 May 1950,Yavatmal) is a politician from Indian National Congress party, and a Member of the Parliament of India representing Maharashtra in the Rajya Sabha since 1998, having been elected for three consecutive terms into the upper house of the Indian Parliament.
+Vijay Jawaharlal Darda (born 14 May 1950) is a politician from Indian National Congress party, and was a Member of the Parliament of India representing Maharashtra in the Rajya Sabha since 1998, having been elected for three consecutive terms into the upper house of the Indian Parliament.
 He is the chairman of the Lokmat Media Group.
-He is also the President of the Akhil Bhartiya Sakal Jain Samaj.
+He is also the founder and President of Sakal Jain Samaj.
 Darda was President of the Indian Newspaper Society, New Delhi from 1997 to 1998.
 He continues to be a member of its executive committee.